 Microsoft, owing to the new demands and other technological advancements in the software industry, has released the upgraded version of SQL Server 2017, which is SQL server 2019.
 This was announced and introduced in the Ignite 2018 event, on September 24th.
 However, this was just a preview edition.
 A more technically advanced and detail picture of SQL Server 2019, was submitted only in the PASS Summit, which happened later in November, in the same year.

-The newer version of the SQL server, has come up with higher-end integration of modules such as Azure SQL Database, Apache Kafka Support on Azure Event Hubs, Azure SQL Data Warehouse and Hadoop Distributed File System (HDFS), all packed together to provide a single, integrated solution
+The newer version of the SQL server has come up with higher-end integration of modules such as Azure SQL Database, Apache Kafka Support on Azure Event Hubs, Azure SQL Data Warehouse and Hadoop Distributed File System (HDFS), all packed together to provide a single, integrated solution

-Microsoft SQL server 2019 is built with an aim to take the Artificial Intelligence (AI), a step forward, by integrating Big Data with the Database services.
+Microsoft SQL Server 2019 is built with an aim to take the Artificial Intelligence (AI), a step forward, by integrating Big Data with the Database services.

-New Features of Microsoft SQL Server 2019
+Microsoft SQL Server 2019 New Features

 There are many advancements made to SQL server 2017 to release the new version, which is SQL Server 2019 making it more efficient and stable.
 These new features are discussed below in detail.